 The mission was to provide semiconductor design services for signal processing and telecommunications applications using both FPGA and ASIC technology.

 In December 2004, a management buy-out took place, initiated by Ramses Valvekens and Steven Coenen, both technical managers during the TranSwitch years.
-In this transaction, TranSwitch (previously 100% owner of Easics) has sold all shares of Easics.
+In this transaction, TranSwitch (previously 100% owner of easics) has sold all shares of easics.
 Tim Morlion and Bart Gybels, Easics project leaders, stayed on board.
-Two of the company founders, Jan Zegers and Jan Decaluwe, and its former chairman of the board, professor André Oosterlinck, rejoined the board of directors in 2005.
+Its former chairman of the board, professor André Oosterlinck, rejoined the board of directors in 2005.